Dip3102001/cp-algorithms/src/graph/breadth-first-search.md

 At this point we can stop the BFS, and start a new BFS from the next vertex.
 From all such cycles (at most one from each BFS) choose the shortest.

-* Find all the edges that lie on any shortest path between a given pair of vertices $(a, b)$.
+* Find all the edges that lie on any shortest path in unweighted graph between a given pair of vertices $(a, b)$.
 To do this, run two breadth first searches: one from $a$ and one from $b$.
 Let $d_a []$ be the array containing shortest distances obtained from the first BFS (from $a$) and $d_b []$ be the array containing shortest distances obtained from the second BFS from $b$.
 Now for every edge $(u, v)$ it is easy to check whether that edge lies on any shortest path between $a$ and $b$: the criterion is the condition $d_a [u] + 1 + d_b [v] = d_a [b]$.

-* Find all the vertices on any shortest path between a given pair of vertices $(a, b)$.
+* Find all the vertices on any shortest path in unweighted graph between a given pair of vertices $(a, b)$.
 To accomplish that, run two breadth first searches: one from $a$ and one from $b$.
 Let $d_a []$ be the array containing shortest distances obtained from the first BFS (from $a$) and $d_b []$ be the array containing shortest distances obtained from the second BFS (from $b$).